Fisha101/JH_course_genomics/README.md

 These scripts demonstrate fundamental bioinformatics techniques written in Python — such as calculating GC content, manipulating DNA sequences, and basic genomic data analysis.

+This script scans a DNA sequence to identify all potential donor splice site candidates marked by the dinucleotide 'gt'.
+It uses Python’s .find() method inside a loop to locate every occurrence and prints their positions.
+A flag variable tracks whether any splice sites are found, and if none are detected, the program reports that no donor splice site candidates are present.

 All files are stored in the **main** branch and can be run directly using Python 3.

 ---